Skip to Content

 Penne all arrabbiata or arrabiata as it is occasionally spelt is one of the classic Italian tomato-based pasta sauces.

-It joins other classic tomatoes in pasta sauce dishes like spaghetti alla puttanesca, spaghetti all’assassina and a bacon and tomato pasta based on Bucatini Amatriciana.
+It joins other classic tomatoes in pasta sauce dishes like spaghetti alla puttanesca, spaghetti all’assassina, tomato and mascarpone pasta and a bacon and tomato pasta based on Bucatini Amatriciana.
+I’ve even got gnocchi with tomato and red wine sauce.

 Arrabbiata is the simplest of them all though!
 At its heart, there are just great tomatoes, great olive oil and dried chilli.